chtholine/Steganograpp/README.md

 # Steganograpp 🔒
-GUI app for image steganography written in Python using PyQt6 and PIL.
+GUI app for image steganography written in Python using PyQt6 and PIL.</br>
-Upload your image to encrypt or decrypt a message.
+Upload your image to encode or decode a message.
 ### Preview
 <img src="preview.jpg" width=700>